-The NAB Women’s Ministry Leadership Team is a team of five women from across the United States and Canada who seek to serve the women of NAB.
-We believe women play a valuable role in ministry and our mission is to serve as a source of encouragement and equipping for women leading and serving within NAB churches.
-Our vision is to engage with women as God works through their lives, providing leadership training opportunities and passing on resources and support that will enhance their ministry efforts.
-Click here to subscribe to our e-Java newsletter.
+This team of five women from across the United States and Canada seeks to serve the women of the NAB.
+We believe women play a valuable role in ministry.
+The mission of the Women’s Ministry Leadership Team is to serve as a source of encouragement and equipping for women leading and serving within NAB churches.
+The vision of the WMLT is to engage with women as God works through their lives, providing leadership training opportunities and passing on resources and support to enhance their ministry efforts.
+Click here to subscribe to the e-Java newsletter.

 Church Investors Fund

-Church Investors Fund is a not-for-profit financial institution, an affiliated organization of the North American Baptist Conference.
-Our mission is to assist local churches within the United States and Canada with facilities development – helping them respond to God’s call to make disciples.
-Our primary purpose is to help spread the gospel of our Lord Jesus Christ by providing financing for the acquisition, construction and remodeling of churches, parsonages and other projects for NAB churches and organizations to enable them to expand their ministries.
+Church Investors Fund is a not-for-profit financial institution affiliated with the North American Baptist Conference.
+Its mission is to assist local churches within the United States and Canada with facilities development – helping them respond to God’s call to make disciples.
+Its primary purpose is to help spread the Gospel by providing financing for the acquisition, construction, and remodeling of churches, parsonages, and other projects for NAB churches and organizations to enable them to expand their ministries.
 These funds are made available by offering competitive investment opportunities for the constituency of the North American Baptist Conference and those associated with an NAB organization.

 NAB Heritage Commission